0therese0/React-myreads/README.md

 # MyReads Project

 This is Project 6 in Udacity's Front End Nano Degree Program, created with React.
 Users can add and remove books to each category or shelf by clicking add button '+' on the lower left of the main page.
-Main page contains three shelves: Currently Reading, Want to Read and Read.
+Main page contains three shelves: "Currently Reading", "Want to Read" and "Read".
 Users can categorize books to different shelves by click arrow down button on lower left of each book.

 ## Installation